-One of the motor vehicles owned and maintained by ADOA Fleet Management and provided for use by employees traveling on State business.
+One of the motor vehicles owned and maintained by ADOA Fleet Management, managed by ADOT, and provided for use by employees traveling on State business.

 An automobile or other vehicle owned by the State or one of its agencies that should, when circumstances permit, be used to conduct State business when traveling in the State of Arizona.